adbrain/hiring-excercise/design/README.md

 Create a simple **HTML/CSS** layout using **LESS or SASS** from a [spec](http://www.adbrain.com/assets/images/other/html-css.png).

+If you are familiar with Build Tools (e.g. Gulp, Grunt), feel free to use a predefined setup in the **src** folder.
+This will not only be a **major plus**, it will also save you a fair amount of time.

 ## Goal

 To display a strong command of the web (coding), **modern** HTML/CSS layout building, the ability to use a CSS precompiler (and optionally a Version Control System and Build Tools).